domsinclair/vtlgen/assets/help/general.md

 > config.php file in the config folder of Trongate itself) is set to 'dev'.
 Any other setting OR a non administrative user
 > will result in a fallback to the main welcome page.</b>

+> There is no implied warranty with this module, you use it at your own risk.
+That being said it is robust and is routinely tested but it is impossible to replicate every possible Trongate implementation.
+As such no responsibility for any data loss or other loss can or will be entertained.
 <br>

 The module has four key areas of operation and a set of comprehensive help files to assist you with understanding how it all works and can be tweaked to your own liking.